lsmo-epfl/curated-cofs-submission/README.md

  * Mint CURATED-COFS framework ID
  * Add info to .csv and add new CIF

-Possible future extensions:
- * adding hydrogens automatically
- * automatic orientation of the layer using `manage_crystal -rotaxis`
- * better parsing of the space group (sometimes failing with ASE)

 ## Prerequisites

  * nodejs >= 10